Avoiding Equivocation

 , SequenceNumber

-The versiong architecture is what supports paying the gas for a series of transactions using the same gas coin.
+Sui's versioning architecture enables the safe reuse of the same gas coin across a series of transactions.
 Among other processing, the first transaction advances the version number of the coin and returns it to the sender.
-The next transaction can then use that same coin to pay for its gas.
-Equivocation is avoided because each transaction references a different version of the same coin.
+The next transaction can then use the updated version of that coin to pay for gas.
+This prevents equivocation because each transaction references a different version of the same coin.

 Common pitfalls to avoid

-If using a single thread, serialize transactions that use the same owned object.
+Recommendation: If using a single thread, serialize transactions that use the same owned object.
 PTBs allow your transactions to use multiple operations against the same owned object.
-A PTB is essentially a single, serialized transaction, which can prevent SequenceNumber
+A PTB is essentially a single, serialized transaction, which can prevent

-You should always take advantage of the inherent batching that PTBs provide.
+errors.Recommendation: You should always take advantage of the inherent batching that PTBs provide.
 For example, consider an airdrop scenario where you want to mint and transfer an object to many users.
-Because PTBs allow up to 1,024 operations in a single PTB, you can airdrop your object to 512 users in a single transaction.
+Because PTBs allow up to 1,024 operations in a single PTB, you can mint and transfer the airdrop object to 512 users in a single transaction.
 This approach is much more cost efficient than looping over 512 individual transactions that mint and transfer to a single user each time.
 Batching transactions might remove the need for parallel execution, but you must consider the atomic nature of PTBs; if one instruction fails, the whole PTB fails.
 Consequently, parallel transactions might be preferred for some use cases.

 Parallel transactions from multiple threads can cause unintentional equivocation errors if not managed properly.
 One way to avoid owned object equivocation is to create a separate owned object for each transaction thread.
 This ensures that each thread uses the correct version of its object input.

-In cases where creating multiple owned objects is not practical or desired, you can create a wrapper around an object used across threads.
+Recommendation: In cases where creating multiple owned objects is not practical or desired, you can create a wrapper around an object used across threads.
 The wrapper is a shared object that authorizes access to its object through an allowlist.
 Any time a transaction needs to access the wrapped object, it gets permission from the wrapper in the same PTB.
 When authorization needs transferring, the allowlist for the wrapper gets updated accordingly.
 This approach can create a latency bottleneck as the object wrapper creates sequentialized transactions that rely on its object for input.
-The Sui TypeScript SDK provides an executor class, ParallelTransactionExecutor
+The Sui TypeScript SDK provides an executor class,

 , to process parallel transactions efficiently.